-Johns Hopkins Engineering is seeking a Multimedia Technician to serve in the Center for Learning Design and Technology (CLDT) in a part time capacity for evening and weekend work.
-The CLDT supports all faculty and staff in the Whiting School of Engineering, including full-time residential as well as online and part-time students across 23 engineering and applied science masters degree and certificate programs.
+Johns Hopkins Engineering is seeking a Multimedia Technician to serve in the Center for Learning Design and Technology (CLDT) in a full-time capacity for evening work with occasional weekend work.
+CLDT supports all faculty and staff in the Whiting School of Engineering, including full-time residential as well as online and part-time students across 23 engineering and applied science master's degree and certificate programs.
 The CLDT is a results-driven group of instructional designers, technologists, multimedia producers, and AV specialists.
 The multimedia technician will provide technical support for all aspects of course delivery, including assisting with configuration and implementation of AV technology in learning spaces, updating computers, and supporting faculty, staff, and students in their use of AV equipment.
 We maintain technology in dozens of classrooms and studios across three campuses: Homewood, East Baltimore, and the Applied Physics Laboratory.

 Our selected candidate must have a proven record of handling numerous complex tasks while balancing the needs of multiple audiences.
 We are seeking an exceptionally responsible, reliable person with experience working with instructors in a high-pressure course delivery setting.

 This position reports to the Multimedia System Specialist.

 Provide technical support for all aspects of classroom technology.

 Responsible for technical setup and operation of all equipment, scheduling use of equipment, and maintenance of the equipment.

 Arrange for use of audiovisual equipment for deans, departmental chairs, faculty, staff, students, and special events planners.

 Assist faculty, staff, students, and visiting lecturers with equipment.